SSWConsulting/SSW.Rules.Content/rules/acceptance-criteria/rule.md

 <!--endintro-->

-Acceptance criteria are useful to every person who deals with a user story.
+Acceptance Criteria are useful to every person who deals with a user story.
 Developers know what they are required to implement and how their work will be tested.
 Testers have a basis for knowing what tests to create.

-### What do good acceptance criteria look like?
+### What do good Acceptance Criteria look like?

 Product Owners should make an effort to specify all of their requirements for a story in the Acceptance Criteria.
 For example, Product Owners should not assume things like: